Sukhen Dey (weightlifter)

-Sukhen Dey (born 28 March 1989) is an Indian Weightlifter from Howrah, West Bengal.
+Sukhen Dey (born 28 March 1989) is an Indian weightlifter.
 He won Gold medal in the men's 56 kg weight class at the 2014 Commonwealth Games in Glasgow, Scotland and previously won a silver medal at the 2010 Commonwealth Games at Delhi.
 Dey left behind Malaysia's Mohd Pisol Zulheimi with the Silver medal and Ganesh Mali with Bronze medal.